kristjanjansen/elektrum_deploy/README.md

     secret

-##### 4. Push something to master branch and then run
+6\.
+Push something to your project master branch and then run

 ```sh
 pm2 logs
 ```

-to see if the automatic deployment is running correctly
+to see if the automatic deployment is running correctly.

+Other useful PM2 process manager commands can be found here: https://github.com/Unitech/pm2